hifiberry/hifiberry-os/doc/services.md

 ## Bluetooth

 This module enables HiFiBerryOS to act as a Bluetooth speaker.
-It uses BlueZ and BlueALSA to implement bluethooth functionalities.
+It uses BlueZ and BlueALSA to implement bluetooth functionalities.
 MPRIS is implemented using mpris-proxy

 ## MPD